CristopherNim/WGU-D206/D209 Task 2.md

 	•  advanced regression (i.e., lasso or ridge regression)

 2. Define **one** goal of the data analysis.
 Ensure that your goal is reasonable within the scope of the scenario and is represented in the available data.
-- The goal of the data analysis is to predict the churn column
+- The goal of the data analysis is to predict the churn column at a 80 percent accuracy.

 # **Part II: Method Justification**